StrangeRanger/dotfiles/README.md

 [![Project Tracker](https://img.shields.io/badge/repo%20status-Project%20Tracker-lightgrey)](https://hthompson.dev/project-tracker#project-819556518)

-This repository contains my personal dotfiles and terminal configurations, managed with [chezmoi](https://www.chezmoi.io/).
-These configurations provide a consistent terminal environment across macOS and Linux systems.
+This repository contains my dotfiles, managed with [chezmoi](https://www.chezmoi.io/).
+The goal of this repository is to provide a consistent and reproducible terminal environment across **macOS** and **Linux** systems by capturing shell settings, editor preferences, and much more.

 <details>
 <summary><strong>Table of Contents</strong></summary>